 Planning trips can be confusing to the inexperienced.
 But if there is only one thing that you take from this post let it be this: “Booking your flight is the absolute first thing that you must do when planning your vacation.”
 Why?
 Because airfare will arguably be the most volatile expense that you will incur.
 The cost of gas (as of this writing) is steadily declining, so airlines are offering fantastic bargains as a result.
 However, these great fares aren’t available for all destinations.

-That makes it all the more critical to plan ahead, monitor flight prices, be flexible with your departure dates and destinations as much as possible because sometimes are better than others.
+That makes it all the more critical to plan, monitor flight prices, be flexible with your departure dates and destinations as much as possible because sometimes are better than others.

 Here’s how it works: